cray5/OOP-Game/README.md

 # OOP-Game
- A browser-based, word guessing game: "Phrase Hunter." using JavaScript and OOP (Object-Oriented Programming).
+A browser-based, word guessing game: "Phrase Hunter." using JavaScript and OOP (Object-Oriented Programming) to select a random, hidden phrase, which a player tries to guess, by clicking letters on an onscreen keyboard.